dseeler/portfolio/README.md

-# davidseeler.github.io
+Portfolio

 This is my portfolio, created and designed by me.
-Hosted by GitHub Pages.
+Hosted with GitHub Pages.

 ![Portfolio](resources/media/portfolio.gif)